-What, exactly, is a “feral” cat?
+What is a “feral” cat?

 Have you seen feral cats on campus?

 At Texas A&M University, colonies of feral or un-owned cats live on campus property.
 While the exact numbers are not known, the population is estimated to be in the hundreds.
 There are reports of feral cats in multiple locations around campus, some examples include: Kyle Field football stadium, the campus power plant, Physical Plant parking lot, Sbisa Dining Center, Biological Sciences Building East, around campus dormitories, and in and around trash dumpsters.

 Many of the feral cats at Texas A&M were originally owned pets of students and neighbors of the university.
 These well intentioned owners were probably not prepared for the many responsibilities of pet ownership, including the cost of food and supplies, veterinary care, and the time commitment.
 A growing feral cat population is the result of generations of breeding among the campus’ existing cat population.

 Typically, cats are expected to have multiple litters of four to eight kittens per year.
 Many of these cats are not socialized or tame and can therefore not be placed in homes.

 What is AFCAT?

 The Aggie Feral Cat Alliance of Texas (AFCAT) is a volunteer group of students, staff, and faculty from the TAMU campus.
 AFCAT’s main goal is to work closely with the university in order to provide care and long-term management of feral cats on campus.
 In addition, AFCAT tries to decrease one potential source of feral cats – local strays – by providing educational information on the costs and commitment of responsible pet ownership.